 This Summer Stone Fruit Salad is the ultimate summer dish!
 Completely refreshing and full of flavor, all you need are 15 minutes to put it together.

 The hot weather and sunny days of summer call for fresh fruit.
-Whether you layer it on a cake, dry them out for decoration, or use the extras to make homemade jam, you can never go wrong with an abundance of fruit.
+Whether you layer it on a almond and plum cake, dry them out for dried orange decoration, or use the extras to make homemade jam, you can never go wrong with an abundance of fruit.
 Stone fruit, in particular, is perfect for summer!